Eyelash regrowth after chemotherapy

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3250027/

-A 2014 study led by Dr Harii, Dr Arase and Dr Tsuboi in Japan looked at 209 people using bimatoprost, also know as Latisse, to regrow their eyelashes.
+A 2014 study led by Dr Harii, Dr Arase and Dr Tsuboi in Japan looked at 209 people using bimatoprost to regrow their eyelashes.
 It was a comprehensive and detailed multicenter, double-masked, randomised, parallel-group, vehicle-controlled study.
 This means that it took place with participants from multiple hospitals, used a placebo and neither the doctors or patients knew whether a placebo was being used.
 This gives the results a lot of strength due to the high level of diligence used to design the study.

 The results were an overwhelming success.
-Five months of use lead to 78.6% of subjects noticing a significant in their eyelash size using the Global Eyelash Assessment score compared to the placebo.
-To confirm these results the scientists used close up high resolution pictures to measure the changes of eyelash length, thickness and darkness.
-The average growth for the cosmetic participants was a 24% length improvement, 44.8% thickening of the hair and 8% darker lashes.
+Five months of use lead to 78.6% of subjects noticing a significant difference in their eyelash size using the Global Eyelash Assessment score compared to the placebo.
+To confirm these results the scientists used close-up high-resolution pictures to measure the changes in eyelash length, thickness and darkness.
+The average result was a 24% length improvement, 44.8% thickening of the hair and 8% darker lashes.
 An example is shown below:

-A questionnaire asked the participants for their thoughts afterwards and the results demonstrated a high level of satisfaction in all treatment groups, especially those using Latisse after chemotherapy.
+A post-study participant questionnaire demonstrated a high level of satisfaction in all treatment groups, especially those using bimatoprost after chemotherapy.

 An interesting part of the paper was the safety review.
 The incidence of adverse events was similar between the group using bimatoprost and the placebo group, with the vast majority described as mild in severity.
-None of the adverse events reported as moderate or severe was considered by the investigator to be associated with the study treatment – for example, a case of appendicitis was concluded to not be associated with the study.
+None of the adverse events reported as moderate or severe was considered by the investigator to be associated with the study treatment.
+For example, a case of appendicitis was concluded to not be associated with the study.
 An eye examination was conducted on all participants and showed no concerns or changes to eyesight.
-A series of blood tests gave no changes either.
+A series of blood tests also showed no changes.

 The final conclusion was as follows: